tremendous1712/BlackBox_SS/README.md

 ## Setup

 See SETUP.md for installation and running instructions.

+P.S.
+Couldn't deployment since PyTorch was too heavy for free tiers and I was out of GCP credits 😅.
+Works fine locally though.

 ## Frontend